hfritch/SPM_scripts/README.md

 ## Features

 Description of each file
-* preprocessing.m runs common fMRI data preprocessing pipeline (slice-time correction, motion correction, normalization to MNI template, and spatial smooting)
+* preprocessing.m runs common fMRI data preprocessing pipeline (anatomic normalization to MNI template, averaging anatomic images, slice-time correction, motion correction, normalization to MNI template, and spatial smooting)
 * first_level_GLM.m specifies and estimates a first-level general linear model for each participant
 * second_level_GLM.m specifies and estimates a second-level t-test using the first-level GLM contrast files